-Community Service Managers with little to no experience tend to make between $38770 and $48920 while the more experienced ones make over $84180 per year.
+Social and Community Service Managers with little to no experience tend to make between $40720 and $51100 while the more experienced ones can earn over $86170 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Community Service Manager is to move to a higher paying state like DC.
-Right now, the highest paying states for Community Service Managers are DC, NY, NJ, VA and AK.
+One of the easiest ways to increase your salary as a Social and Community Service Manager is to move to a higher paying state like DC.
+Right now, the highest paying states for Social and Community Service Managers are DC, RI, VA, NJ and NY.

-3 other factors that can increase your salary as A Community Service Manager is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Social and Community Service Manager is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Community Service Managers what degree they had when they got the job and most of them said they had a Bachelors degree followed by Master’s degree.
+We asked other Social and Community Service Managers what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Master’s Degree.